-Portico is principally a dark archive providing assurance of preservation and, not being a primary method of access to content, may not meet the same accessibility standards as a platform focused on content delivery such as JSTOR.
+Because Portico is principally a dark archive providing assurance of preservation, it is not a primary method of access to content.
+Therefore, it may not meet the same accessibility standards as a platform focused on content delivery, such as JSTOR.

-- Some links are not clear from immediate context (e.g. PDF links have no differentiation).
+- Some links are not clear from immediate context, for example, multiple PDF links lack differentiation

-We have been and will continue to respond to requests for accessible content as they arise and will make reasonable efforts to deliver such content in a timely manner.
+Efforts are underway to test and remediate pages found while authenticated, as well as the login page.
+We will continue to respond to requests for accessible content as they arise, and make reasonable efforts to deliver such content in a timely manner.

-We would be happy to answer your questions.
-Please let us know how we can help at firstname.lastname@example.org.
+We welcome your questions.
+Please let us know how we can help by contacting email@example.com.